 They’ll never learn how to eliminate what they owe and earn enough money to experience wealth in their lives.
 That could change if they made an effort – but they don’t.

-Some of it’s due to ignorance about implementing a plan that would offer them financial freedom.
+Some of it’s due to ignorance about implementing a plan to offer them financial freedom.
 They simply weren’t taught about managing money and growing wealth.

 Others are living in the mindset of instant consumer gratification – charging things and spending any leftover cash simultaneously.
 What happens to those people is they eventually get to a place where all minimum payments meet or exceed their current cash flow – and then there’s nothing left over and no credit available.